-Selwyn and Jade’s Adoption Story
+Selwyn and Jade’s story

 We started to think about adopting when we had been happily married, without kids, for about 15 years.
 To begin with, we thought we’d want to consider adopting older children (5+) because of the time we had spent with one of our nieces, but over time we started to think we’d consider younger children as well.
 We went through the process and were approved to adopt two children.